nikitakc12/water-preservation-project/README.md

 ### Acknowledgments
 Mechanical Design: Developed in collaboration with the Mechanical Engineering department for the physical structural model.

+Sensor Calibration: Special thanks to the Chemistry Lab Faculty for their guidance and expertise in calibrating the pH and TDS sensors for high-accuracy field data.

 ### Contact
 Nikita.K.C@student.lab.fi